· · · ·

 Birding

 Blackwater offers regular birding outings for adults.
-Harry Armistead, a seasoned birder who has volunteered at the refuge for 30 years, will drive participants well beyond the Visitor Center to look for song birds, neotrops, birds of prey and other marsh and river creatures.
+Harry Armistead, a seasoned birder who has volunteered at the refuge for 30 years, will drive participants well beyond the Visitor Center to look for song birds, neotropics, birds of prey, and other marsh and river creatures.

-2024 outings are scheduled for Feb 18 & 25, March 3, April 7 & 28, May 5.
-Guiding birding tours meet at 8:00 am at the Blackwater Visitor Center, 2145 Key Wallace Drive, Cambridge, MD, 21613.
+Check the Blackwater website for guided birding tours that meet at the Blackwater Visitor Center, located at 2145 Key Wallace Drive, Cambridge, MD 21613.
 Tours may last 3-4 hours.
 Bring your binoculars and dress appropriately for the weather.
 The birding party will caravan via car to birding hotspots around the Wildlife Drive.
-Covid protocols observed.

 DSC 0202 The Eagle Festival

 Each year in March the refuge celebrates the eagle.
-In 2024 the festival is scheduled for March 16, 9am – 4pm.
 At the festival you’ll find great birding talks (that are quite captivating, even for kids), bird-watching hikes, refuge tours, and hands-on activities for kids like making your own birdhouse or identifying owl poop!
 For details on this year’s festival, visit fws.gov/refuge/Blackwater.

-Blackwater is an excellent day trip for families that like to get outdoors.
-In addition to the Eagle Festival in March Blackwater also hosts an annual Youth Fishing Fun Day in June.
+Blackwater is an excellent day trip for families who enjoy getting outdoors.
+In addition to the Eagle Festival in March, Blackwater also hosts an annual Youth Fishing Fun Day in June.

 Getting To Blackwater National Wildlife Refuge